-In May 1967, events in the region led Israel to expect that an Arab attack was imminent.
+In May 1967, growing tensions in region led Israel to expect that a potentially destructive catastrophic Arab attack was imminent.

 Egyptian President Gamal Abdel Nasser ordered a withdrawal of the U.N.
 Emergency Forces in the Sinai Peninsula and began amassing massive armies along Israel’s Southern border.
 On May 22, Nasser announced a blockade of Israeli goods through the Straits of Tiran — the narrow maritime passage through which Israeli shipping accessed international markets — an act which Israel had long made clear would be seen as a declaration of war.
 At the same time, Syria, which had united in a military pact with Egypt to defeat Israel, mobilized its troops and increased border clashes along the Golan Heights.

 During the tense month of May, despite feeling vulnerable to an expected Arab attack, Israel held back on military action to allow the diplomatic efforts, led by U.S. President Lyndon B. Johnson, to stop the blockade and resolve the crisis.
 These efforts ultimately failed.
 Egypt, Syria, Jordan and other Arab states began to mobilize troops, and Arab leaders called for a war of total destruction against Israel.